eggplantbren/LBRYnomics2/README.md

 # LBRYnomics2
-New cleaner backend for https://lbry.social/lbrynomics
+New cleaner backend for LBRYnomics

 ## Usage

-coming soon
+This code is intended to be run on a wallet server.

 ## Running from Source